fastapi/fastapi/docs/tutorial/bigger-applications.md

 You will see the automatic API docs, including the paths from all the submodules, using the correct paths (and prefixes) and the correct tags:

 <img src="/img/tutorial/bigger-applications/image01.png">

+## Include the same router multiple times with different `prefix`

+You can also use `.include_router()` multiple times with the *same* router using different prefixes.

+This could be useful, for example, to expose the same API under different prefixes, e.g. `/api/v1` and `/api/latest`.

+This is an advanced usage that you might not really need, but it's there in case you do.